Here is list of frequently asked questions that should provide you with some extra information you might need.

 It depends on the time of winter.
 But it is safe to assume it will be 0°C or below in most of winter and it can quite easily be -10°C, -20°C or -30°C some days.
 But for the most part, it’s not that bad (thanks to the jet stream).
 It’s much warmer than the same latitudes in say Alaska or Canada.
 We do not go out aurora chasing if the temperature drops below -30°C (for safety reasons).
 But of course you can watch auroras from the cottages, especially the fireplace in the garden no matter what the temperature is!
 You can sit next to the roaring fire and watch the northern lights all night feeling very toasty.
 Have a quick read of our guide on what clothing you should bring for more information on dressing for cold climate.

 Is it suitable for people with disabilities?

 Yes, but it depends on the nature of the disability.
-The Midgard tour is more disability friendly than our Asgard tour, so it is there we would recommend if you are wheelchair dependent.
+The Valhalla tour is more disability friendly than our Asgard tour, so it is there we would recommend if you have any disabilities or use a wheelchair.
 The tours themselves are very disability friendly because all you have to do is climb in and out the van, we don’t stray far from the van at all.
 Some of the optional day time activites such as snow shoe walking might not be suitable, but the aurora aspect is suitable for many disabilities.
 If you can use crutches, you should be fine.
 But obviously there are many different disabilities so feel free to contact us with any disability questions, we’d be glad to help.
 We have had people with Parkinsons disease, new hips and various other conditions visit us in the past and they had a great time.
 They even done the snow shoe walk!

 If you have any other questions feel free to contact us!